 Day of the dead

-A reflection of love and culture.
 The day of the Dead is a Mexican tradition celebrated on November 1st and 2nd.
+Celebrated in Los Barriles on November 1 with a parade to a celebration at the cemetery.
 Its origins are related to Mesoamerican times, although nowadays it joins with religion and the authentic Mexican culture.
+A reflection of love and culture.

 It is a day to celebrate life, but overall it is a day to honor the dead.